Movie Movie: Baxter's Beauties of 1933

 Legendary theatrical producer Spats Baxter learns he's dying.
 To support the child he never knew after he dies, Baxter plans to create one last Broadway smash, Baxter's Beauties of 1933.
 He has never been able to face his child because his past alcoholism led to the death of his wife in a car crash.
 Instead of raising her as a single father, he sent her anonymous checks in the mail.

 Kitty Simpson, a young ingenue with dreams of performing on Broadway, arrives to audition.
-Baxter's accountant, Dick Cummings, is at heart a genius songwriter, writes an entirely new show in a couple of days.
+Baxter's accountant, Dick Cummings, at heart a genius songwriter, writes an entirely new show in a couple of days.

 Baxter's star, Isobel Stuart, is a spoiled alcoholic actress who almost destroys the entire production with her drunkenness and reckless spending of the show's money.
 At one point, the production requires $36,000 to save the show from being closed.
 Miraculously, Baxter receives a check from a mysterious benefactor who wants the show to go on.

 Isobel, who has been enticing songwriter Cummings with her feminine wiles, see him kissing young Kitty Simpson backstage.
 In a jealous rage, Isobel tells Baxter to fire Simpson, or she will not perform in the show.
 With opening night in a few days, Baxter acquiesces to Isobel's demands.

 Despite getting all of her demands met, two hours before the curtain is to rise on opening night, Isobel is found unconscious on her dressing room floor, passed out from drunkenness.
 Baxter fires her.

 Without a leading lady, Baxter's Beauties 1933 appears ready to close before it opens.
 Luckily, Dick Cummings is there to tell Baxter that Kitty knows all of the songs and choreography, and that after being fired, she returned to New Rochelle.
 Baxter sends for her.

 Trixie, a chorusgirl and Kitty's former roommate, tells Baxter that Kitty is the mysterious benefactor, having saved the $36,000 from checks she received throughout childhood from an unknown source.
 Baxter realizes that Kitty is his long lost child, and when she arrives, he claims her as his daughter.

 Kitty and the company perform joyfully, and Kitty becomes a star.
 As the curtain falls, a dying Baxter tells her "One minute you're standing in the wings, the next minute you're wearing 'em."